 Establishments may prohibit anyone from entering if not wearing a mask.
 You don’t have to wear a mask when walking outside on the street as long as you are 1.8 meters (6 feet) apart from other people.
 Face shields are no longer accepted as the only form of indoor protection and if a face shield is used, a mask must also be used.

-Other Costa Rica COVID-19 Restrictions Tourists Need to Know About
+Other Costa Rica COVID-19 Travel Restrictions Tourists Need to Know About

 There are very little restrictions for tourists in Costa Rica but here are some things to know.

-- There are driving restrictions throughout the country but rental cars are exempt from Costa Rica driving restrictions during COVID-19.
-Other exemptions are for those driving to/from airports and to/from hotels and non traditional lodging like Airbnb.
-It is recommended to always have a printed copy of your flight ticket itinerary and hotel reservation with you when driving just in case.
+- There are driving restrictions throughout the country.
+However, rental cars are exempt from Costa Rica driving restrictions during COVID-19 when going to/from airports and to/from hotels and non traditional lodging like Airbnb.
+Have a printed copy of your flight ticket itinerary and hotel reservations with you when driving in case you get stopped so you can show the officer.

 - Driving is restricted to 5 AM to 10 PM Mon – Fri and 5 AM to 9 PM Saturday and Sunday.
-No license plate restrictions on weekends.
-On weekdays, there are license plate restrictions.
+License plate restrictions 7 days a week.

 - All tourists must follow sanitary measures and regulations including but not limited to mask wearing, hand washing, social distancing, etc.